Skip to content

 Property Type Description

-queue string Queue name (alphanumeric + hyphens)
+queue_name string Queue name (alphanumeric + hyphens)

 payload object JSON payload (up to 1MB on paid plans)

-idempotencyKey string Prevents duplicate jobs (optional but recommended)
+idempotency_key string Prevents duplicate jobs (optional but recommended)

-maxRetries number Max retry attempts (default: 3)
+max_retries number Max retry attempts (default: 3)

-scheduledFor Date When to process (null = immediately)
+scheduled_at Date When to process (null = immediately)

 priority number Higher values processed first (default: 0)